Rowland2080/project_hangman/README.md

 OR
 * When the number of guesses has been exhausted and the secret word hasn't been found in which case the player hangs.

-**The aim of the game is to guess The Hangman's secret word before running of guesses**
+**The aim of the game is to guess The Hangman's secret word before running out of guesses**

 #### Serialization